CasparCG/help/README.md

 # CasparCG Help
-> If you have questions about the open source-project CasparCG or need help by community, simply create a new issue and ask there.
+> File an issue here if you need help with CasparCG by the community-led support.